- Israel, Jordan Want to Resolve Embassy Crisis; Jordanian Public Complicates Matters

 On Sunday evening, following an emergency meeting at the Foreign Ministry in Jerusalem, it was decided to immediately evacuate all the staff of the Israeli embassy in Amman for fear that the incident would lead to riots and attempts to attack the embassy.
 However, the Jordanian authorities have refused to allow the security guard to leave the country and have demanded an investigation.

-Israel is currently refusing to allow an investigation of the security guard at this stage, claiming that the guard has diplomatic immunity under the Vienna Convention.
+Israel says that the guard has diplomatic immunity under the Vienna Convention.
 The dispute over a possible investigation has led to the delay in the evacuation of the Israeli diplomatic team in Amman.

 The guard at the Israeli Embassy in Amman was stabbed on Sunday by a Jordanian carpenter who was installing furniture in his apartment near the embassy compound.
-The Israeli security officer, who was lightly wounded in the incident, shot and killed the attacker.
+The guard, who was lightly wounded in the incident, shot and killed the attacker.
 His landlord, who was also present during the incident, was also wounded during the incident and later died of his wounds.

 The guard arrived at the embassy immediately following the incident.
 A Foreign Ministry official noted that he is an accredited diplomat, immune from interrogation and arrest under the Vienna Convention.